layer5io/istio-service-mesh-workshop/lab-9/README.md

-# lab 9 - Mutual TLS
+# Lab 9 - Mutual TLS

 Istio provides transparent mutal TLS to services inside the service mesh where both the client and the server authenticate each others certificates as part of the TLS handshake.

-As part of our deployment with `istio-0.7.1.yaml` or `istio-0.8.0.yaml` or `istio-solarwinds-0.7.1.yaml` or `istio-solarwinds-0.8.0.yaml`, we have deployed Istio with mTLS.
+As part of this workshop we have deployed Istio with mTLS.

 ## Verify mTLS
 To verify mTLS is enabled: